Mastering Survival: Your Essential 72-Hour Survival Blueprint

 - 3 min read

-Most people overpack gear and undertrain mindset.
+Most people overpack gear and undertrain their mindset.
 The truth is brutal: when something goes wrong, it’s not your “stuff” that saves you first — it’s your decisions.
-South West Survival
+South West Survival is here to help you make those decisions confidently.

-That’s why I built my 72-Hour Survival Blueprint — a simple, practical guide for normal people who want a realistic plan for the first 72 hours of an emergency, whether that’s a power cut, a vehicle breakdown, getting lost on a hike, or being stuck without support.
+That’s why I built my 72-Hour Survival Blueprint — a simple, practical guide for everyday people who want a realistic plan for the first 72 hours of an emergency.
+This could be anything from a power cut to a vehicle breakdown, getting lost on a hike, or being stuck without support.

-The first 72 hours are where panic, bad choices, and wasted energy do the most damage.
-People burn through phone battery, wander off course, get cold and wet, and make small problems become massive ones.
+The first 72 hours are critical.
+This is when panic, bad choices, and wasted energy can do the most damage.
+People often burn through phone batteries, wander off course, get cold and wet, and turn small problems into massive ones.

 You don’t need to be Bear Grylls.
-You need a repeatable process:
+What you need is a repeatable process:

 Stay calm